-Arithmetic, equality, showing a value as a string: three operations guaranteed to give a language designer nightmares.
+Arithmetic, equality, showing a value as a string: three operations guaranteed to give a language designer night-mares.
 Usually they are dealt with by some form of overloading; but which form is best?

-Even if we limit our attention to languages based on the highly successful Hindley/Milner type system, we find many differing treatments of overloading.
-The same language may treat different operators differently; different languages may treat the same operator differently; and the same language may treat the same operator differently over time.
+To provide some hope of uniformity, let's limit our attention to languages based on the highly successful Hindley/Milner type system.
+Nonetheless, we find that the same language may treat different operators differently; that different languages may treat the same operator differently; and even that the same language may treat the same operator differently, at different times.
 For instance, in Miranda arithmetic is defined only on a single numeric type; equality is a polymorphic function defined at all types, including abstract types where it breaks the abstraction barrier; and the show function may be defined by the user for new types.
 In the first version of SML equality was simply overloaded at all monomorphic types; while the second version introduced special equality type variables.

-Type classes were introduced into Haskell in order to provide a uniform framework for overloading [WB89].
+Type classes were introduced into Haskell in order to provide a uniform framework for solving all three problems [WB89].
 It must have been an idea whose time had come, as it was independently described by Kaes [Kae88].
-Since then type classes have attracted considerable attention, with many refinements and variants being described [NS91, NP93, HHPW94, Aug93, PJ93, Jon92b, CHO92, Jon93].
+Since then type classes have attracted considerable attention, with many refinements and variants being described [NS91, NP93, HHPW94, Aug93, PJ93, Jon92, CHO92, Jon93].
 They have also attracted some criticism [App93].